dotnet-websharper/docs/content/core/remoting.md

 ---
-title: Communicating With the Server
+title: Communicating with the server
 ---

 WebSharper supports remote procedure calls from the client (JavaScript environment) to the server (ASP.NET Core or other hosting environment).